BryceCanyonCounty/bcc-portals/README.md

 #### Features
 - Buy passage to a location from a ticket seller
+- Currency is set per individual shop in config
-- Cash, gold, cash and gold or set to free in config
+  - Cash-only, gold-only, cash and gold, free
 - Shop hours may be set individually for each shop or disabled to allow the shop to remain open
 - Shop blips are colored and changeable per shop location
 - Blips can change color reflecting if shop is open, closed or job locked